TomLav/ncmaps/README.md

 2. `ncview` offers a way to enable, disable, and re-order the colormaps (see button `Opts`).
 The configuration is saved into the
 `.ncviewrc` file in your HOME.
 The `.ncviewrc` file we provide in this package a) disables all the "legacy" colormaps of `ncview` and
 b) orders the colormaps by name (alphabetic).
-Using our `.ncvirewc` file will overwrite your own preferences.
+Using our `.ncviewrc` file will overwrite your own preferences.
 You can start from our
-`.ncvirewc` file and further customize your colormaps.
+`.ncviewrc` file and further customize your colormaps.

 ![The Opts interface in ncview](images/ncview_opt.png)